 I ordered it through Art Central, who did a great job of shipping and installing it for me as well.
 No problems so far.

-Find an art center near you that offers pottery classes and start there.
+Check out Clay Corner Studio or find an art center near you that offers pottery classes and start there.
 Don’t rush to buy your own materials at first, especially not a kiln, until you’ve been doing it for a while and know for sure that this is what you want to practice on a daily basis.
 Many professional artists actually work out of these centers, which can offer good deals for long-term members.
 Don’t skip the basics and don’t get frustrated if it doesn’t work out perfectly from the beginning.
 That’s the charm of working with clay.

 Since I work with both earthenware and stoneware, I fire at cone 05 and cone 5-6 respectively.